 Let's find out what freckles are and why some people have them.

 Freckles are not harmful or the sign of a health problem.
 They're just pigment cells (cells that contain color) that are contained within the skin in small batches.
-Freckles are usually tan or light brown, flat, and very small (smaller than the head of a pin).
+Freckles are usually tan or light brown, flat, and very small.
 Sometimes they overlap and run together so they may look larger.

 Freckles and the Sun